mrezabayat/iamsorush/content/posts/lu_decomposition.md

 Summary

 In this post, I coded LU decomposition in C# to have a stand-alone library.
 It is lightweight because it doesn’t include other non-related math stuff.
 You can implement it in lightweight projects like Blazor client side app.

+I tried to make it more readable: small methods are created and their names explain what they do.
+Dummy variables are used to clear up ambiguous parts of the code.

+The code has a simple API which accepts A and B matrices and returns the solution.

+I should note breaking numerical stages into small functions usually decreases speed of the code.
+Because function calls carry computational overheads.
+Moreover, functions usually hide the details which can help compilers to optimise the executables.
+Of course, these points depend on the language and compilers.